jswrenn/site/content/blog/xpath-for-2020.md

       yield results.snapshotItem(i);
   };
 ```
-Because the result of this function is iterable, we can use it with [spread syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax):
+And because the result of this function is iterable, we can use it with [spread syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax):
 ```javascript
 [...document.xpath("//text()[contains(., 'Hello')]")].
   forEach(node => node.textContent = node.textContent.replace("Hello", "Greetings"));